By Dr. Brent Conrad

 In a large study of seven thousand video gamers, close to twelve percent were classified as being addicted to video games.

-These last three studies which claim video game addiction rates of 6%, 3%, and 12% are good examples of how different studies using different definitions of video game addiction can lead to very different conclusions.
+The last three studies above which claim video game addiction rates of 6%, 3%, and 12% are good examples of how different studies using different definitions of video game addiction can lead to very different conclusions.

 Thank you for visiting TechAddiction!
 We hope you find the info here helpful.